Mat-CauThon/app-for-CV-05.2019/README.md

 # secretProjectMacwithPaw
 Test project for MacPaw

-Final project will be hear in "Final" folder (in this repo) 1-2 of May.
+Final project will be hear in "CV" folder (in this repo) 1-2 of May.

 In "Working" folder I left some part of my project